johnludeke/acoustic-stimulation-to-improve-sleep/notebooks/sguru2/README.md

 I updated the design section of the proposal to be more specific about the signal processing system, particularly how analog EEG signals are acquired, processed, and converted into digital data.

 I also researched communication protocols used between components, including SPI (for ADS1299 to MCU) and wireless communication (BLE).
-This informed both the written design and the system block diagram.
+This informed both the written design and the system block diagram, as seen in Figure 1.
 ￼<img width="573" height="499" alt="Screenshot 2026-05-04 at 7 38 29 PM" src="https://github.com/user-attachments/assets/2d54790e-96fd-4a6c-80cb-7f3fb7e3171d" />
 Figure 1.
 Block Diagram